 Being mindful helps build more positive relationships.
-And good relationships often help us succeed, grow and become better human beings.
+And good relationships often help us succeed and become better human beings.
 Whether it is relationships at work, with friends, family members or a spouse, when you know yourself and manage yourself mindfully, you become stronger.
 You are more able to listen with curiosity and communicate with an open heart and an open mind.

 Mindfulness helps relationships thrive.